 A tour of the Roman Forum is such an amazing experience for history lovers wanting to discover more about Ancient Rome!
 This rectangular forum, surrounded by ruins, is steeped in important history.

 Take the time to stroll around these ruins and imagine what life looked like in ancient times.
 This is a truly fascinating attraction!

-The forum is far less busy than the Colosseum and I got in, around and out in under an hour even in August.
+The Roman forum is far less busy than the Colosseum and I got in, around, and out in under an hour even in August.

 #7 – Borghese Gallery and Museum

-A visit to this art gallery is a top attraction to fit into your two days in Rome.
+A visit to this art gallery is a top attraction to fit into a few days in Rome.
 Housed in the old Villa Borghese Pinciana, this gallery has some rare and valuable artworks on display.

 Featuring 15th to 18th-century pieces by various famous artists, this gallery is a must-visit destination for any art enthusiast!